Yoichi Hiruma: In Eyeshield 21

 Seven years prior to the start of the series, a ten-year-old Hiruma snuck into an American military base, where he witnessed a group of soldiers playing American football.
-He soon learned the sport's rules and managed to successfully gamble on the winning teams, accumulating a large amount of money.
-He entered Mao Junior High, where he met Ryokan Kurita, who encouraged Hiruma to create his own team.
-In order to establish an American football club, Hiruma created an information network to acquire blackmail, allowing him to threaten the vice principal of Mao into allowing the establishment of the club.
-Gen "Musashi" Takekura also decided to join, and the three new friends made a pact to reach the Christmas Bowl—the high school football league championship.
-They decided to join the Shinryuji Naga, but because Kurita could not pass the Shinryuji exam, Hiruma and Musashi went to Deimon High School, and with Kurita established the Deimon Devil Bats.
+He soon learned the sport's rules and managed to successfully gamble on the winning teams, accumulating a large amount of money over the years.
+He entered Mao Junior High, where he met another football fan Ryokan Kurita, who encouraged Hiruma to create his own team.
+In order to establish an American football club, Hiruma created an information network to acquire blackmail material and various firearms, allowing him to threaten the vice principal of Mao into allowing the establishment of the club; Hiruma was also able to force the vice principal into rehiring former custodian Doburoku Sakaki as their club advisor and their training coach and equipment manager.
+Hiruma enlisted Agon Kongo to act as an enforcer for his blackmailing schemes; it's unclear if their alliance was based on genuine friendship between the two or forced coercion on Hiruma's part but Agon slowly grew to resent Hiruma.
+Hiruma and Kurita befriended their classmate Gen "Musashi" Takekura, who also decided to joined their club and the three friends made a pact to win the Christmas Bowl—the high school football league championship.